mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 ## Citing and Publications

-Please consider citing the following publictions in your associated **scientific publications, studies and projects**.
+Please cite the following publictions in your associated **scientific publications, studies and projects** that utilized the dataset images.